Table of Contents

 Start by answering each question:

-- Who are you connecting with?
+• Who are you connecting with?

-- What are you offering to them?
+• What are you offering to them?

 The result of your research must give you a detailed buyer persona that includes your customers’ age, gender, income, goals, aspirations, values and beliefs, and interests among many others.
 Through this, you must be able to create a marketing message that resonates perfectly with the right group.
 For instance, if your research tells you that you have more younger customers, your marketing ads must be updated and modern to match their tastes.
 If you have more female self-purchasers, the traditional concept of jewelry marketing might not work as much, so tinkering with the idea of independent women in your marketing ads would be worth the risks to encourage and appeal more to female self-purchasers.

 However you wish to approach this, remember that your marketing message must talk to the right receiver or you’ll miss the opportunity to relate to them.
-Without connection, the conversion is impossible.
+Without connection, conversion is impossible.

 Marketing to Millennials: How to Sell Jewelry to This Group